-And while I enjoy temperatures in the winter more for sleeping (who doesn’t like snuggling under warm blankets in a cold room), summertime can make everything from working to cooking in your property a bit hot and clammy to do comfortably.
+And while I enjoy temperatures in the winter more for sleeping (who doesn’t like snuggling under warm blankets in a cold room), summertime can make everything from working to cooking at home a bit too hot and clammy to do comfortably.

-Luckily, there are plenty of ways you can keep your home cool during the Summer in Calgary – some of which you may have never thought about.
-Here are several ways you can maintain a comfortable temperature in your home over the next three months or so until things aren’t so hot anymore.
+Luckily, there are plenty of ways you can keep your home cool during the Summer in Calgary – some of which you may have never thought about just yet.
+Here are several ways you can maintain a comfortable temperature in your home until the seasons change.
 Also see:

 #1 – Try Light-Blocking Curtains

 Windows are the number one culprit when it comes to hot summer temperatures on the inside of your home.
-Heat transfer occurs between the hot glass window and interior air, making for one heck of a toasty home if not prevented.
+Heat transfer occurs between the hot glass window and interior air, making for one heck of a toasty home if not covered with blinds.
 Apparently, up to 30 per cent of unwanted heat is from windows.

 Investing in some high-quality blackout curtains will limit the amount of sunlight peeking through your windows and keep your home cooler.
-These décor-friendly drapes look great in the living room and bedroom.
-Besides, they also boost privacy help you get a good night’s sleep, especially when the sun comes up at around 5 am in Calgary around the summer solstice.
+Besides, these décor-friendly drapes look great in the living room and bedroom and they also boost privacy help you get a good night’s sleep, especially when the sun comes up at around 5 am in Calgary in mid to late June.

 #2 – Buy a Portable Air-Conditioner

-Portable air conditioners are great at cooling down certain sections of your home.
+Portable air conditioners are an excellent way to cool down certain rooms in your home.
 Just be wary that not all air conditioner brands – despite being of the same “BTU power” rating – may not be as effective or the same quality.

 Also, make sure to refer to air conditioner BTU guides to determine what type of air conditioner unit you’ll need.
 For example, if your home bedroom is 400 square feet, you won’t want to buy any unit with a rating of less than 12,000 BTUs – it just won’t be effective.